Nottingham: what's Nott to love? A look at life and work for lawyers in Nottingham and what makes the city tick.

 Nottingham is the headquarters of several major UK companies including Vision Express and Boots, which was founded in the city by John Boot 150 years ago.
 For a long time it was also the home of the Inland Revenue, which moved here from London in the 1990s.
-Since becoming part of Her Majesty's Revenue & Customs, the taxman's presence in the city has been downsized, but HMRC still retains a presence in the city which is set to expand from 2021.
+That soon became part of Her Majesty's Revenue & Customs, and, as part of a ten-year transformation programme, Nottingham was chosen as one of HMRC's 13 regional centres, meaning it will retain a substantial presence in the city.

 Nottingham's law firms

 What do Nottingham firms and lawyers have to say for themselves about the attractions of working in the city?
 Browne Jacobson training partner Mark Hughes believed that “the quality of work is always very attractive.
 There's always the chance to get involved with top-notch work, that can also make the headlines.”
 We'd add that his firm also offers the unusual opportunity to work on matters related to businesses, public sector bodies and individuals.
 Meanwhile, Freeths HR director Carole Wigley tells us that it's about more than just the work: “We look after our people.
 Yes, there’s great work to get involved in, but here that's balanced with knowing everyone by name too.”
-Nottingham newbies are also helped along by the Nottinghamshire Junior Lawyers Division, which puts on lots of networking events – think cheese and wine tasting drinks.
+Nottingham newbies are also helped along by the Nottinghamshire Junior Lawyers Division, which puts on lots of networking events – think cheese and wine tasting.
 Yum!